easystats/correlation/cran-comments.md

 0 errors | 0 warnings | 0 note

-* Maintainer changes from Indrajeet Patil to Brenton Wiernik.

-* Internal refactoring that leads to gain `datawizard` as an additional dependency.

 ## revdepcheck results

 We checked 4 reverse dependencies, comparing R CMD check results across CRAN and